 Our “little” training manual morphed into a full-blown textbook, and Instructing Hatha Yoga was published by Human Kinetics in 2006.
 It was one of the first instructional yoga primers and became a highly utilized text throughout the United States, and other English speaking countries.
 Sadly, Kathy Lee passed away in 2009, so the second edition of the book was a solo endeavor.
 The revised text now reflects many poignant issues facing the modern yoga community and includes a number of amended cues and a wider variety of pose options to address the needs of a more diverse student population.

 “Diane is an amazing teacher… she is beyond knowledgeable and has a sense of humor!”

 The vast array of knowledge and experience I’ve gained in the 20 years I’ve been involved in the yoga world, as both as student and as a teacher, definitely colors my session formatting.
 I blend eastern philosophical wisdom with western scientific practicality.
-This allows me to create healing sessions that are joyfully sequenced for each student to find their own best Self via physical, emotional and energetic exploration and awareness.
+This allows me to create healing sessions that are joyfully sequenced so each student is able to find their own best Self via physical, emotional and energetic exploration and awareness.

-Life should be as fun, expansive and joyfully interesting as possible – and so should our yoga!
+Life should be as fun, expansive and as joyfully interesting as possible – and so should our yoga!

 Let’s connect soon!

 Certified Yoga Teacher 200 & 500-hour YogaWell YTT

 YA E-RYT500 – Yoga Alliance experienced yoga teacher